The Monster Project: Plot

 The team learn that Shiori has supernaturally locked all the doors and windows, and Steven is roaming the house to attack them.
 They hide in the basement, where Bryan finds a way out, but is stopped by a goat skull-masked figure in front of him.
 Shiori appears and attacks Bryan before she is restrained and an exorcism is performed.
 When the demon temporarily possesses Murielle, he reveals his name is Baphomet and returns to Shiori's body until Bryan stabs her in the head with a crucifix, killing her.
 Steven breaks into the basement and Jamal, whose wound has worsened, sacrifices himself while Devon, Bryan, and Murielle flee.

 Devon is separated from Bryan and Murielle, who lock themselves in a room.
 Murielle begins to vomit blood due to Shayla's bite and gradually transforms into a vampire.
 She attacks Bryan, who kills her with a stake through the head.
 Bryan manages to escape the house but Steven pursues him to an abandoned cabin nearby.
 He discovers several strange symbols and monitors that are recording everything that happened in the house.
 Steven attacks again, but Bryan fatally impales him with a spear he found.

-Sudennly, Devon, now possessed by Baphomet, knocks Bryan unconscious and reveals that he orchestrated the events to summon the Antichrist.
+Suddenly, Devon, now possessed by Baphomet, knocks Bryan unconscious and reveals that he orchestrated the events to summon the Antichrist.
 The goat skull-masked figure is revealed as Richard, who is a member of a demonic sect along with Martha.
 The corpses of Shayla, Steven, Shiori, Jamal, and Murielle are brought to a pentagram, where Martha slices Bryan's neck and uses his blood for the ritual.
 A horned and winged shadow appears and roars loudly, knocking over the camera as the recording stops.
 Bryan is revealed to be a vampire, having been bitten by Murielle before.